 Public Comment Sessions

 The Prisoner Review Board conducts monthly Public Comment Sessions in the cities of Wichita, Topeka and Kansas City.
-Additionally, sessions are conducted bi-annually in both Hays and Garden City.
 The sessions provide an opportunity for Board members to receive written and oral input from victims, victims’ families, inmates’ families, community members and other interested persons regarding the possible parole of inmates.
 Notice of the Public Comment Sessions and a list of relevant inmates are available at: Public Comment Sessions.

 Inmates under the indeterminate sentencing structure become parole eligible after serving the minimum sentence, less good time credits.
 The good time credits are calculated according to statute.
 Currently, good time is earned at a rate of one day for every day served for sentences with a minimum of two years.
 In other words, an individual will become eligible at half of his/her minimum sentence if all good time is earned.
 For sentences with a one-year minimum, parole eligibility is reached after serving nine months.